alexandrejflopes/tqs-air-quality-app/README.md

 In particular, this application should provide details on air quality for a given location (provided by the user) showing metrics like particles in suspension or gases present.
 To achieve these objectives, the project should include different components: a web page, that allows the interaction with the user; integration with external sources, like a third-party API to fetch that air quality data; an in-memory cache to save the latest results from that API; and its own REST API that can be called by external clients and obtain air quality data as well.

 ## How to run
+The application project is the folder "airquality" in this repository.
+This will be our root directory.\
 You can test this application by downloading the source code in this repository and run it directly from your favorite IDE.\
 If you prefer, you can run it throught the command line.
 For that, you can execute `mvn spring-boot:run` in the root of the project or run the packaged application version (a JAR) executing java `-jar target/<jar_path>`, being `jar_path` the path of JAR archive of the application.
 If you are in the root of the project, `jar_path` will be `target/airquality-0.0.1-SNAPSHOT.jar`.